biotope/biotope-element/docs/component.md

 <my-button></my-button>
 ```

-> __📝 Note:__ Passing non-string attributes through the shorhand notation we provide is possible,
+> __📝 Note:__ Passing non-string attributes through the shorthand notation we provide is possible,
 however they will not be printed in the HTML - instead, they will just be passed to the props.
 You
 can learn more about props in the next section.